fluxcd/website/content/en/blog/2021-06-28-bug-scrub-announce.md

 If someone present wants to volunteer to follow up an issue, we will make an assignment then.
-If all we can do is read the thread once and confirm that labels are still correct, (or fix them up when they were not,) then it will be providing a valuable service to Flux maintainers and the community at large.
+If all we can do is read the thread once and confirm that labels are still correct, (or fix them up when they were not) then it will be providing a valuable service to Flux maintainers and the community at large.
 A process will be demonstrated to avoid backtracking from week to week and maximize coverage.
-This is not a race to close the issues, but if an issue has received no reply and it looks like the submitter has lost interest, it can be closed.
+This is not a race to close the issues, but if an issue has received no reply and it looks like the submitter has lost interest, it could be closed.

 ## Here's what you need